 Mini Storage Depot Storage Guide

-Our storage guide was created to assist you in making your self-storage experience hassle free.
-Organizing and preparing ahead will save you time and trouble and help you get the most from your self-storage space.
-Our storage professionals can help you choose the right packing materials, moving supplies and a space that best fits your needs.
+Our storage guide was created to assist you in making your self-storage experience hassle-free.
+Organizing and preparing ahead will save you time and trouble to help you get the most from your self-storage space.
+Our storage professionals can help you choose the right packing materials, moving supplies, and a space that best fits your needs.

 Storage Unit Packing Tips

 - Store items you’ll need most often at the front of the unit.

 - When you pack your storage unit, create a center aisle for access to all items.